 The value of your claim will decrease if you were partly responsible for the accident.
 In this case, comparative negligence will be calculated, and subtracted from the amount of compensation you are entitled to receive.

 The best way to ensure maximum compensation for the damages in an auto accident claim is to enlist the services of an experienced and reliable attorney as soon as possible.
-Contact the Law Offices of Robert T. Edens, P.C. at (847) 395-2200 or online today to schedule your initial consultation.
+Contact the Law Offices of Robert T. Edens, P.C. at (847) 395-2200 or online today to schedule your initial consultation with our auto accident attorneys.